readmeio/metrics-sdks/docs/cloudflare-workers.md

 >
 > Integrations can be tricky!
 [Contact support](https://docs.readme.com/guides/docs/contact-support) if you have any questions/issues.

-If you'd rather not use one of our language-oriented SDKs, we have another option: Cloudflare Workers!
+If you'd rather not use one of our language-oriented SDKs for sending your API logs into [ReadMe](https://readme.com) so you can get deep insights on your API's usage with [ReadMe Metrics](https://readme.com/metrics), we have another option: Cloudflare Workers!

 ## Overview